Adam-Peel/news-aggregator/README.md

 As the repo is currently a work in progress, regular checks for commits and / or pull requests should be made before any major revisions to the codebase.

 1. Debugging and testing - In progress
-2. ERD Creation - In progress
-3. Live API server - In progress
+2. Live API server - In progress

 # ERD: